casinca/LLM-quest/llm_quest/reinforcement_pretraining/README.md

 &nbsp;

-## RPT: structured datasets vs continuous corpus of text

-RPT was done on structured datasets (Omni-Math, Tabular type etc...), ie with independent samples.
-Doing entropy filtering on these samples is straightforward because each sample has a truly distinct and defined beginning and end.

-Doing entropy filtering for RPT on a continuous corpus of text (like classic pretraining) is a bit more tricky because as we slide the window of context, the first token of each sample is considered a beginning, but in reality, it'll likely be a continuation of the previous sample.
-This falsely leads the first tokens' predictions of each sample into high entropy predictions, because they are considered as having no prior context and thus harder to predict.

-A `min_context_tokens` argument was later added to the `RPTStructuredDataset` as an alternative to entropy filtering, as a quick fix to avoid high entropy predictions for each sample.

-&nbsp;

-## Testing RPT Training from scratch with `Qwen3-0.6B` (reasoning enabled)
+## RPT Training: Test with our from-scratch `Qwen3-0.6B` arch

 Researchers used a ~23x larger model than the one used here, yet `Qwen3-0.6B` was able to follow through.
-MTP successes were rare compared to NTP due to the higher difficulty, but also because the model has a tendency to add trailing spaces to its answers... which can ruin a whole group of rewards.
+MTP successes were rare compared to NTP (single token) due to the higher difficulty, but also because the model has a tendency to add trailing spaces to its answers... which can ruin a whole group of rewards.

-For example, below is a good MTP (3 tokens right out of a `labels_length` of 4):
+For example, below is a good MTP (3 tokens right out of a `labels_length=4`):

 <img src="_rpt_imgs/_rpt_correct_mtp_example.png" alt="alt text" width="500"/>

 &nbsp;

-If the last label had been the beginning of a word instead of a number, the reward would have been 0 because of the way the Qwen tokenizer splits the beginning of words and numbers differently, in addition to RPT rewards calculation.
+If the last label had been the beginning of a word instead of a number, the reward would have been 0 because of the way the Qwen tokenizer splits spaces + beginning of words and numbers differently, in addition to RPT rewards calculation (valid boundary check).

-Here the model's predicted trailing space is considered as a single token, which is valid because number tokens aren't tokenized with leading spaces, unlike words.
+Here the model's predicted trailing space is considered as a single token, which is valid because digit tokens aren't tokenized with leading spaces but as 2 separate tokens (1 space and 1 digit), unlike words (space + word prefix = 1 token).
-However, if the last label were the beginning of a word, the single trailing space wouldn't have been considered a valid boundary, thus the reward would have been wasted for the first 2 correctly predicted labels.
+So, if the last label was the beginning of a word, the single trailing space wouldn't have been considered a valid boundary, thus the reward would have been wasted for the first 2 correctly predicted labels.

 Overall the trailing problem can be handled with better prompting or penalization, among other things.